-Cover your windshield at night with a large piece of cardboard, a folded sheet or a towel.
 Use your wipers to hold your windshield cover in place at the bottom, and use a weight of some sort to hold it in place at the top.
-In the morning, simply remove the windshield cover — and your windshield will be free of snow and ice!
+In the morning, simply remove the windshield cover — and your windshield will be free of snow and ice.
 There may be a thin layer of frost, but your car heater can take care of it in a few minutes on "defrost."

-Every auto store has a shelf or two completely devoted to deicers and ice preventers.
-Ice preventers should be sprayed on your windshield each night to create ice-free mornings.
+If you don't opt to cover your windshield, ice preventers can be sprayed on each night to create ice-free mornings.
 If any ice does accumulate after use of these products, it's usually a thin layer that scrapes off easily.

-Most commercial deicers work just fine, but they tend to be costly.
-It's easy to make your own deicer, and it works just as well.
+Luckily, it's easy to make your own de-icer, and it works just as well as store bought.
 Fill a spray bottle with rubbing alcohol and add a few drops of dish soap.
 Mix it well and spray it directly onto your icy windshield.
 After a minute or two, most of the ice will be partly melted, allowing you to just brush it aside with your scraper.

-A remote starter for your car will likely set you back a couple hundred dollars, but after a few uses, you'll think it's worth its weight in gold.
+A remote starter for your car will likely set you back a couple hundred dollars, but it's definitely a worth while investment.
 Simply use the remote to start your car while you finish up your morning routine, and minutes later, walk outside to a warm and toasty, completely defrosted car!
 Just make sure your heater is set to "defrost" when you park your car each night.

 And you'll see personalized content just for you whenever you click the My Feed .